AeroStrike/BMI088-Breakout-Board/README.md

 All are available for custom order, for specificed weight and size needs.
 Not normally stocked, and require a bit more lead time and cost to sell.
 - BMI088 SPI&I2C Breakout
 - Super Lightweight Series BMI088 Breakout SPI (For When Every Gram Matters)
-- Super Lightweight Series BMI088 Breakuot I2C (For When Every Gram Matters)
+- Super Lightweight Series BMI088 Breakout I2C (For When Every Gram Matters)
 - SMD Mounted BMI088 Breakout SPI (For When Every Millimeter Matters)
 - SMD Mounted BMI088 Breakout I2C (For When Every Millimeter Matters)